mmcc007/screenshots/README.md

 Note: emulators and simulators corresponding to the devices in your config file must be installed on your test machine.

-## Changing configuration
+## Changing devices

-If you want to change the list of devices to run, to get different screenshots, make sure the devices you select have supported screens and corresponding emulators/simulators.
+If you want to know what your screens look like on different devices just change the list of devices in screenshots.yaml.

+Make sure the devices
+you select have supported screens and corresponding emulators/simulators.

-Within each class of ios and android device, multiple devices share the same screen size.
+_Within each class of ios and android device, multiple devices share the same screen size.
-Devices are therefore organized by supported screens in a file called `screens.yaml`.
+Devices are therefore organized by supported screens in a file called `screens.yaml`._

-To modify the config file with the devices you select to emulate/simulate:
+For each selected device:
-1. Locate each selected device in latest [screens.yaml](https://github.com/mmcc007/screenshots/blob/master/lib/resources/screens.yaml).
+1. Confirm device in present in [screens.yaml](https://github.com/mmcc007/screenshots/blob/master/lib/resources/screens.yaml).
-Use the latest `screens.yaml`, not the sample below.
-2. Modify the list of devices in `screenshots.yaml` to your selected devices.
+2. Add device to the list of devices in `screenshots.yaml`.
-Confirm that each selected device name matches a name used in `screens.yaml`
-3. Install an emulator/simulator for each selected device.
+3. Install an emulator or simulator for device.
-Confirm that each selected device used in `screenshots.yaml` has an emulator/simulator with a matching name.

-`Screenshots` will validate the config file before running.
+If changing devices seems tricky at first.
+Don't worry. `Screenshots` will validate the config file before running.

 If you want to use a device that is not included in screens.yaml , please create an [issue](https://github.com/mmcc007/screenshots/issues).
 Include